nahorov/Lyrics-Scraper/README.md

 For example:<br>
 ```
-$ ./lyrics-scraper.sh "Despacito" "Luis Fonsi" "English"
+$ lyrics-scraper "foo" "bar" "English"
 ```
-The above command should create a file "despacito-english.txt" in the folder the terminal is working in at the moment.<br>
+The above command should create a file "foo-english.txt" in the folder the terminal is working in at the moment.<br>
 It is as simple as that and fully functional as is. <br>
-Thanks for downloading!<br>
+Thank you for downloading!<br>